-At the conclusion of the student's study abroad experience, CSU IP issues an Academic Report which is the only report that a student will receive for coursework attempted abroad through CSU IP.
+An "Academic Report" is generated for each participant at the conclusion of the student's study abroad experience.
+This is the only report that a student will receive for coursework attempted abroad through CSU IP.
 Mid-year reports are not provided.
+Reports are provided to the student's home campus (Registrar/Records Office) as well as the student.
 Courses, units and grades that appear on the student's report will be posted to student's CSU record.
 Once posted, the CSU transcript becomes the official record of the coursework attempted and grades earned abroad.
-(Refer to the section entitled "Academic Planning, Crediting and Reporting" for additional information.)
+See Section III for more information about academic reporting.